altruios/namshubettulpa/public/namshubettuple/a-stone-walled-kink.md

 }
 {
 ~A thought crossed his mind.~
-*Tapping his pencil across the book he considered - he took the pencil and pointed it directly at Martha's eye and pushed it forward, like a slow homing dart..* 'god let me be right about this,' *he thought as he inched it closer *~- letting the shape of things to come sink in her head.~
+*Tapping his pencil across the book he considered*
+*he took the pencil and pointed it directly at Martha's eye and pushed it forward* ~like a slow homing dart..~
+'God let me be right about this'
+*He inched it closer *
-~He would stop it right before her eye, but would keep it moving at an even pace...~ ~He was sure she was faking...~
+~Letting the shape of things to come sink into her head.~ ~He would stop it right before her eye, but would keep it moving at an even pace...~ ~He was sure she was faking...~
 ~Or at least: she was in that blank stare somewhere.~